Esri/solutions-geoprocessing-toolbox/README.md

 The ArcGIS Solutions Geoprocessing Toolbox is a collection of models, scripts, and tools for use in [ArcGIS for Desktop](http://www.esri.com/software/arcgis/arcgis-for-desktop) and [ArcGIS Pro](http://www.esri.com/en/software/arcgis-pro).
 These tools provide specialized processing, workflows, and analysis for defense, intelligence, emergency management, and other solutions domains.
 With these tools you can determine visibility from a specific viewpoint, create search grids, and analyze event data.
 They are included with many of Esri's [Solutions Templates](http://solutions.arcgis.com/), but developers can use this repository to download and contribute to the tool development process.

+The Solutions Geoprocessing Toolbox as stand alone items are moving to Mature Support.
+For more information, visit the Esri Product Life Cycle page (http://support.esri.com/other-resources/product-life-cycle).

 ![Image of the toolbox](solutions-geoprocessing-toolbox-thumbnail007.png)